ianrenton/ianrenton.com/www/websites/design-history/index.md

 {% img center http://files.ianrenton.com/sites/blog/sitehistory/2003-06-06.png %}

+### January 2004

+A [blog entry from this month](/blog/papapapayeah/) refers to the launch of "MMWP 9th Style", which presumably means I was onto the 9th redesign of the site at this point.
+Several of them must presumably be lost.

 ### May 2004

-We abandoned the Wiki after a while.
-With my blog on Livejournal, I made my homepage into a simple index page.
+I [abandoned the Wiki](/blog/its-official/) around the end of January 2004, apparently because I was the only contributor and I intended friends to contribute more than they did.
+With my blog on LiveJournal, I made my homepage into a simple index page, and split off a number of smaller sub-sites.
 Unfortunately the "chat" box on the left hand side was largely filled with spam.

 {% img center http://files.ianrenton.com/sites/blog/sitehistory/2004-05-20.png %}